KoromaruKoruko/gmod_csModuleLoader/README.md

 ## Known Issues/Bugs/Changes-Needed
 Cleaner Way to Import SourceSDK Librarys or other Known Librarys with different paths/names.

-Better Lua Intergration, I Will be making it easier and clearer to wrap lua objects into c# Wiki And function summary's, will happen but not now Gmod Crashes when the module does, I will make an error reporting thing once i'v cleaned up the lua base/intergration Need to fill in Object Wrappers.
+Wiki And function summary's, will happen but not now

-Need to fix pre-mature referance disposure, will make smart refrance handles for lua objects.
+Need to fill in Object Wrappers.